juanjoiie/data_analyst_nexmart/README.md

   |GUSTAV KLAUKE GMBH|	  40|	             1|	          1|	              1|	              1|
   |ROTHENBERGER|	        23|	             1|	          1|	              1|	              1|
   |Total|	                281|	            278|	         280|	           279|	           281|

+* Mostly the fields with good data quality are the same in all maufacturers.
+  * Product description -> "Short Description" and "Long Description" are almost 100% for almost all of the manufacturer.
+Only Bosch contains less data, but with missing data from 1% to 3% only.
+  * Product properties -> "Technical Details" and "Price Quantity" are full of good data quality with ~2% missing values for Bosch only ('Technical Details').
+It is important to highlight that 'Technical Details' provides key information regarding the products in order to be used for analysis porpuses.

+  * Exception: The field "Picture normal reduced" (URL) is 100% populated for Bosh manufacturer compared to the other manufacturers.

+# Additional insights

 # Bonus